suneel0101/data-science-bootcamp-part-two/day_3.md

 3. Create a pivot table of market against total funding, sorted from highest to lowest and only include the top 10.
 4. How many companies contain the Game category?
 5. What is the average funding total of companies from the city `New York`?
 How about `San Francisco`?
 How do they compare?
-6. Get descriptive statistics on the dataset (good to do this at the beginning).
+6. Get descriptive statistics on the dataset (good to do this at the beginning of your analysis).

 ## Guided
 0. What are the most popular categories? (intro to `str.get_dummies`)